Plan the conversation carefully.

 - Line to test

-- I want to talk about secure communication, and I am asking for one specific next step rather than a perfect answer.
+- I want to talk about how to state needs, wants, and feelings clearly, and I am asking for one specific next step rather than a perfect answer.

 - Pause check